 • Plant more milkweed in your garden to avoid having to make emergency runs

-• Realize pesticide companies are not referring to caterpillars when they list their products as safe for beneficial insects
+• Ā Realize pesticide companies are not referring to caterpillars when they list their products as safe for beneficial insects

-growing tip: if you suspect nursery plants have been treated with systemic pesticides, cut them back to 6-12″ so healthy new stems and foliage can emerge.
-The regrowth will be fine for future caterpillars.
+growing tip: if you suspect nursery plants have been treated with systemic pesticides, cut them back to 6-12ā€³ so healthy new stems and foliage can emerge.
+The regrowth will be fine for future caterpillars. (waitĀ 60 days to useĀ treated plants again, just to be on the safe side.)Ā

 Find Pesticide-free Milkweed Resources